tyblount/ryba_game/README.md

 # ryba_
 2d Fishing Simulator via Lua

 ## Development Setup

 ### Run
-From the root directory, run `love game`
+From the root directory, run `love .`

 ### Repo Organization
 ```
 <root>
   engine/     -- ryba-agnostic stuff that could be potentially re-used in another game
-  game/       -- ryba-specific stuff that makes use of the stuff in engine/
+  ryba/       -- ryba-specific stuff that may also make use of the stuff in engine/
   lib/        -- third-party stuff that shouldn't be checked in
+  conf.lua    -- special file that love runs before it starts loading the game
+  main.lua    -- special file that love runs as the entrypoint for the game
 ```

 ### Löve2D
 We're using the Löve2D framework to help make the more technical parts of game development easier.
+It's hard to type the o-with-umlaut 'ö' so it may just be referred to as 'love' elsewhere.
 Follow the installation instructions here: https://love2d.org/wiki/Getting_Started

 ### Live Reload